rangesecurity/oracle-example/README.md

 ## 1) Building Oracle Job on Chain

-a) After building the oracle job how do we verify the hash is exactly the same as expected? b) How do we get feed hash? c) Or this part is not needed and we pass the hash just to make sure the accounts we are calling are getting the correct hash?
+a) Do we need to pass the Feed hash in the instruction data?
+We can get it from QuoteVerifier::new() right?
+Then since we are building the oracle job we can confirm we got the right feed?

 ## 2) Verifying and Fetching Data on chain for pinocchio